RAID Data Recovery Quotations

 Prices for RAID data recovery

 In general our quotations for RAID data recovery are based on a per-disk basis.
 The fee per disk varies based on the disk capacity, type and other factors.
-Typically the quotations we provide are at £250 – £450 ex VAT per disk in the RAID array.
-If your RAID array is using virtualisation then it is also necessary to factor this into the cost.
+Typically the quotations we provide are at £250 – £450 ex VAT per disk in the RAID array, with higher capacity HDDs being charged at a higher rate.
+If your RAID array is using encryption, virtualisation, multiple LUNs or Thin Provisioning then it is also necessary to account for this into the cost as these factors can increase the complexity of the work considerably.
 However, we will always provide you with an exact cost before you send your RAID/media to us.

 Fixed price quotations in advance